Guidelines for Manuscripts

 • Have been reviewed previously at the AJPS.

-Articles are selected for publication in the AJPS based on a double-blind review process.
+Manuscripts are selected for publication in the AJPS based on a double-blind review process.
 Authors and co-authors of submissions to the AJPS are expected to review manuscripts for the Journal.
 The AJPS Co-Editors reserve the right to refuse submissions from authors who repeatedly fail to provide reviews for the Journal when invited to do so.

 The Editors of the American Journal of Political Science seek to provide constructive and informative manuscript reviews that provide authors with useful information regardless of the ultimate editorial decision.
 We are also committed to providing authors with efficient and timely turnaround when processing submitted manuscripts.
 But the speed of the process is directly affected by the timeliness of referee responses.
 Accordingly, it may take several months to complete the review of a manuscript.
 Note also that all reviews are advisory to the AJPS Co-Editors, who are responsible for publication decisions.
-Editorial decisions should be considered final.

 See Manuscript Preparation